ct-Open-Source/team-container/README.md

 * *Nextcloud* for sharing documents and calendars
 * *Rocket.Chat* for well organized browser based text chat.
 Apps for mobile platforms are available.
 * *Jitsi Meet* for browser based video conferencing.
 Apps for mobile platforms are available.
+* *Openslides* for management of assemblies for clubs and organizations

 All you need is
 * A linux server, prefarably running Ubuntu 18.04 LTS or another Debian GNU/Linux derivate.
 There is a [compatibility list for some hosting providers](https://github.com/ct-Open-Source/team-container/wiki/Compatibility) in the wiki.